 Composite-X is a mixture of ceramic particles with resin.
-If you wash the parts in an ultrasonic cleaner, the particles on the surface will fall out and holes are present.
+If you wash the parts in an ultrasonic cleaner, the particles on the surface of the composite resins will fall out and holes are present.
 It is therefore advised to not use ultrasonic cleaner with Composite-X parts, but wash in a agitation device like the Formlabs Wash or Anycubic Washer.
 On the picture below on the left side is a part washed in an ultrasonic cleaner and right in a Formlabs Wash unit.

 There are a few steps crucial during post-processing of Composite-X. The parts should be washed in an IPA, Ethanol or Resin Cleaner bath, without ultrasonic.
-To get rid of the chalky surface, soak the parts in the solvent for 1 minute and scrub the surface with a soft brush.
+To get rid of the chalky composite surface, soak the 3D-print parts in the solvent for 1 minute and scrub the surface with a soft brush.
 Repeat this step three times and perform a final soak in fresh solvent.
 Take out the part, let it dry and UV/thermal post-cure according to the settings in this article.

 Print is stuck on my platform, how to take it off?

-Parts can be severely stuck to the platform if the part is not removed within a few hours after a print job is finished.
+3D-print parts can be severely stuck to the platform if the part is not removed within a few hours after a print job is finished.
 If this happens, the best way to remove it is by a sharp flat knife.
 Put it flat in between the part and the platform and try to loosen a corner.
 Then put some force on it to take the whole part off.
 Always cut away from your body parts to prevent cutting accidents.

-I want to pour the resin back in the bottle and there is a residue left, what to do?
+I want to pour the composite resin back in the bottle and there is a residue left, what to do?

-If you pour back the resin in the bottle without mixing, there can be a film of ceramic particles on the bottle of the resin tank.
+If you pour composite resins back in the bottle without mixing, there can be a film of ceramic particles on the bottle of the resin tank.
 This will look like the picture below.
 Before pouring the resin back, and before every print, mix the resin and the film of ceramic particles on the bottom to a homogeneous mixture.
 This way the resin can be poured back in the bottle and saved for the next print.

 During printing there is constant movement between the resin and the bottom of the resin tank.
 Due to the rigid and abrasive ceramic particles in the resin, this will turn the FEP a bit dull after printing.
 The film is still usable and we have not seen any negative effects on this on print times of other resins, or the Composite-X resin yet.